victorhuangkk/data_science_interview/exercises.md

 GROUP BY Sgender;
 ```

-* Find a list of people who have the same and count the number.
+* Find a list of students who have the same name and count the number.

 Logic: It is an example of implicit self join.